-My friend’s mum who lived near us in Belfast was famous for her doughnuts and kindly gave me the recipe.
-I’ve simplified it slightly but it worked well the first time I made it, which is always a plus!
+My friend’s mum who lived near us in Belfast was famous for her doughnuts and she kindly gave me the recipe many years ago.
+It only took me about fifteen years to get round to making them but they worked really well the first time I made them which gave me a real boost of confidence.
+I have simplified the recipe slightly.
 You can fill the doughnuts with jam, custard, Nutella or indeed any filling of your choice.
-(You can easily swap the dairy items for plant-based yoghurt and milk.)
+You can easily swap the dairy items for plant-based yoghurt/sour cream and milk.
+I found Oatly sour cream worked well.
+Makes 10 doughnuts.

 300g strong bread flour